ava-labs/avalanchego/x/merkledb/README.md

 ## Design choices

 ### []byte copying

-Nodes contain a []byte which represents its value.
-This slice should never be edited internally.
-This allows usage without having to make copies of it for safety.
-Anytime these values leave the library, for example in `Get`, `GetValue`, `GetProof`, `GetRangeProof`, etc, they need to be copied into a new slice to prevent edits made outside the library from being reflected in the DB/TrieViews.
+A node may contain a value, which is represented in Go as a `[]byte`.
+This slice is never edited, allowing it to be used without copying it first in many places.
+When a value leaves the library, for example when returned in `Get`, `GetValue`, `GetProof`, `GetRangeProof`, etc., the value is copied to prevent edits made outside the library from being reflected in the database.

 ### Split Node Storage

-The nodes are stored under two different prefixes depending on if the node contains a value.
-If it does contain a value it is stored within the ValueNodeDB and if it doesn't it is stored in the IntermediateNodeDB.
-By splitting the nodes up by value, it allows better key/value iteration and a more compact key format.
+Nodes with values ("value nodes") are persisted under one database prefix, while nodes without values ("intermediate nodes") are persisted under another database prefix.
+This separation allows for easy iteration over all key-value pairs in the database, as this is simply iterating over the database prefix containing value nodes.

-### Single node type
+### Single Node Type

-A `Merkle Node` holds the IDs of its children, its value, as well as any key extension.
-This simplifies some logic and allows all of the data about a node to be loaded in a single database read.
-This trades off a small amount of storage efficiency (some fields may be `nil` but are still stored for every node).
+MerkleDB uses one type to represent nodes, rather than having multiple types (e.g. branch nodes, value nodes, extension nodes) as other Merkle Trie implementations do.

+Not using extension nodes results in worse storage efficiency (some nodes may have mostly empty children) but simpler code.

 ### Locking